 |Dogs (over 4 months to 6 years old||$60.00|

 |Senior Dogs (over 7 years old)||$30.00|

-We make every effort to connect with the community through special events, off-site adoption, and civic and school presentations.
+We offer public outreach and educational opportunities through special events, off-site adoption events, and civic and school presentations.
 Contact us to find out how we can bring our humane education message to your neighborhood group or classroom.